hyspxt/calcolo-numerico/README.md

 # calcolo-numerico
-02023 - Collection of homeworks for "Calcolo Numerico".
+ - Collection of homeworks for "Calcolo Numerico".

 # Description
+This is a collection of homeworks for "Calcolo Numerico" - 02023 course, Bachelor Degree in Computer Science, UniBo.
+This

 ## Dependencies